kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 With a viable opensource replacement available, this may allow regulatory pressure to be exerted on Microsoft to allow open Windows to use third party Entra ID compatible services.

-This is important as today Windows is coded to only support Microsofts EntraID services and uses TLS CA pinning to ensure that a 3rd party can't MITM this process.
+This is important as today Windows is coded to only support Microsofts EntraID services.
 This limits Windows authentication options for users to EntraID or on prem ADDC.

+However, due to the lack of TLS CA pinning in Windows this means that an initial proof of concept could be made by MITM techniques to redirect clients to our implementation.

+> NOTE: Microsoft's released Linux Intune clients do perform TLS CA pinning however.

 ## Pros